digitopoi/learning/other/IdentityWithWebAPI/README.md

 ### Create the "BaseApiController" Controller

 This will act as the base class which other Web API controllers will inherit from

+### Create the "ModelFactory" Class

+This class will contain all of the functions needed to shape the response object and control the object graph returned to the client (ex.
+PasswordHash not returned).